pranz24/MIT-DeepTraffic-1.1/README.md

 ## Results

-I was able to achieve a best result of 75mph (average result was +- 0.3mph) after training my AI for around 18 to 20 hours.
+I was able to achieve a result of 75mph (average result was +- 0.3mph) after training my AI for around 18 to 20 hours and with little more tweaking I got an average speed of 75.45mph.

+I was also ranked 5th in the leaderboard from 2/2/2017 to 25/2/2017.